ssddanbrown/inlets/README.md

 Alternatively, see the unofficial helm chart from the community: [inlets-helm](https://github.com/paurosello/inlets_helm).

 #### Use authentication from a Kubernetes secret

+In production, you should always use a secret to protect your exit-node.
+You will need a way of passing that to your server and inlets allows you to read a Kubernetes secret.

 * Create a random secret